Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/01_support_new_devices.md

 ### 2. Creating the external definition
 When pairing an unsupported device with Zigbee2MQTT, it will attempt to discover features supported by this device.
 To check what has already been discovered, go to the "Zigbeee2MQTT frontend -> device -> Exposes tab".
 See if the exposed features work by checking if values are reported and/or it's controllable (in case of e.g. a light).
-Note that feature discovery is still WIP, not all features may be discovered or it may not be possible discovery all features due to a non-standard implementation of the device (commonly the case for TuYa devices).
+Note that feature discovery is still WIP, not all features may be discovered or it may not be possible discovery all features due to a non-standard implementation of the device (commonly the case for Tuya devices).

 Next generate the external definition by going to the device -> "Dev console" tab and press "Generate external definition".